MorrisCastro04/holbertonschool-higher_level_programming/SQL_introduction/README.md

-Task 0: script that lists all databases of your MySQL server
+task 0: script that lists all databases of your MySQL server

+task 1: create database